jonasmcferreira/adventures/docs/grimherald/grimherald.md

 ---
 ## Character Creation

 Some characters rise to great heights of power.
 Most will meet an ignominious end, devoured by monsters or left to rot on a cold dungeon floor.
 If adventuring were easy, every peasant would drop their hoe and run off to explore the nearest cave!
-Because Grimdark is so deadly, we recommend you make two characters to start.
+Because Grim Herald is so deadly, we recommend you make two characters to start.
 Think of one as the main character and the other as the replacement character when the first one bites the dust.

 - All characters are human.
 - No one can see in the dark.
-- The gods of Grimdark are indifferent.
+- The gods of Grim Herald are indifferent.
 - Spellcasters have been hunted to near extinction.